merenlab/merenlab.org/_posts/anvio/2016-06-18-importing-functions.md

 Anvi'o accepts functional annotation at the gene-level.
 Gene IDs in your input files should correspond to gene IDs in the contigs database, hence, functional annotation should be done *after* exporting genes from the contigs database.
 The basic workflow goes like this: (1) generate your contigs database, (2) export your gene sequences, (3) assign functions to them, and (4) import results back into your contigs database.

 {:.notice}
-**Important note**: There are many ways to have your genes annotated with functions, but, there is only one way to make sure the gene IDs in the files you generate using external tools correspond to the gene IDs in the database: export your DNA or AA sequences from the anvi'o contigs database you wish to annotate using anvi'o program `anvi-get-sequences-for-gene-calls`.
+**Important note**: There are many ways to have your genes annotated with functions, but, there is only one way to make sure the gene IDs in the files you generate using external tools correspond to the gene IDs in the database: export your DNA or AA sequences from the anvi'o contigs database you wish to annotate using anvi'o program {% include PROGRAM name="anvi-get-sequences-for-gene-calls" %}.

 ## Introduction

-You will be using `anvi-import-functions` to do things described here, but before we start with the input file formats here is a little information about the program.
+You will be using {% include PROGRAM name="anvi-import-functions" %} to do things described here, but before we start with the input file formats here is a little information about the program.
 You can import functions into anvi'o *incrementally*.
 For instance, let's assume you have annotated your genes with PFAMs, imported those results into anvi'o.
 Then you decided to do it with TIGRFAMs, too.
 In fact you *can* import TIGRFAMs as an additional data into the database without erasing PFAMs.
 Functions can be imported multiple times from multiple sources without overwriting previous imports.
 This is the default behavior of the program, but alternatively, you can use the `--drop-previous-annotations` flag to make a fresh start, in which case all previous imports would be erased from the db, and only the final input will be stored in it.

 When you import your gene calls you get more comprehensive outputs during summary.
 Also when you inspect your contigs, you get to click on gene calls and see how they are annotated: